Anyone who knows us knows that, for a while, these two had the most contentious relationship of my girls. That's why this video is such a treasure.

 Feel THAT Bern!

 I have worked in oil & gas for 20+ years, including the 21st century energy renaissance in Texas.
 I have taught economics to local college students since 2014.
 I am sending 4 wonderful daughters out into the world, starting my first high school graduate this June (summa cum laude, no less).
-And now I'm ready to give back to the community.
-Or rather, compel the government to give back by getting OFF your back so you can be free and prosperous.
+I ran for San Antonio City Council in Spring 2021.